Showing all 20 results

 De Sousa

-His grandfather came to France as a Portuguese soldier and his grandson Erick became a pioneer of biodynamic champagne.
-Today, two generations later, Charlotte, Valentin and Julie De Sousa run the 9.5 hectare house in Avize with the same conviction: Great champagnes are created in the vineyard, not in the cellar.
+The grandfather came to France as a Portuguese soldier, his grandson Erick became a pioneer of biodynamic Champagne.
+Today, two generations later, Charlotte, Valentin and Julie De Sousa run the 9.5-hectare house in Avize with the same conviction: great Champagnes are made in the vineyard, not in the cellar.

-While others focus on mass, they stick to the small.
-45 year old vines in the heart of the Côte des Blancs, Grand Cru vineyards in Avize, Cramant, Oger and Le Mesnil-sur-Oger.
+Whilst others pursue volume, they remain committed to small-scale production.
+45-year-old vines in the heart of the Côte des Blancs, Grand Cru sites in Avize, Cramant, Oger and Le Mesnil-sur-Oger.
 Demeter-certified since 2013, long before organic became a marketing buzzword.
 The wines?
-Crystalline, flavoursome, with a precision that you can taste.
+Crystalline, spicy, with a precision you can taste.

 -